boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

 but there is no guarantee that their documentation are consistent if they are not automatically checked.

-For example, considering a `s3path` being a string like `s3://my-bucket/path/to/key`:
+For example, let's consider the function argument `s3path` being a string like `s3://my-bucket/path/to/key`:

 ```python